 The importance of grammar; recognition of common errors in the student's own writing, with a focus on fixing these problems.

 JMC:2010 Journalistic Reporting and Writing4 s.h.

 Fundamental skills of journalistic reporting and writing.
-Prerequisites: JMC:1200 with a minimum grade of C- and JMC:1100 with a minimum grade of C-.
+Prerequisites: JMC:1200 with a minimum grade of C- and JMC:1100 with a minimum grade of C- and JMC:1600 and (JMC:2200 with a minimum grade of C- or JMC:2300 with a minimum grade of C-).
 Corequisites: JMC:2020.
 Requirements: journalism major.

 JMC:2020 Introduction to Multimedia Storytelling4 s.h.

 Fundamental skills of multimedia storytelling, including visual and digital.
-Prerequisites: JMC:1200 with a minimum grade of C- and JMC:1100 with a minimum grade of C-.
+Prerequisites: JMC:1200 with a minimum grade of C- and JMC:1100 with a minimum grade of C- and JMC:1600 and (JMC:2200 with a minimum grade of C- or JMC:2300 with a minimum grade of C-).
 Corequisites: JMC:2010.
 Requirements: journalism major.